 The keyboard layout may have been altered unintentionally if your keyboard only partially functions and scrambles the letters you try to input with odd or incorrect characters.

-If your laptop is running Windows:
+For laptop is running Windows:

 - After clicking Start, choose Settings.